Suitable soils and optimum pH

 When to sow

-Sow between March and early September.
+Sow between late March and early September.
 Late autumn sowing should be avoided when mixtures contain clovers.

 How to sow